pbuckner/x-plane_plugins/XPython/docs/source/development/xlua_typical.rst

   from XPPython3.utils.easy_python import EasyPython from XPPython3 import xp from XPPython3.utils.datarefs import find_dataref, create_dataref
-  from XPPython3.utils.commands import find_command, create_command, replace_command
+  from XPPython3.utils.commands import find_command, create_command, replace_command, wrap_command, filter_command
-  from XPPython3.utils.timers import run_after_time
+  from XPPython3.utils.timers import run_timer, run_after_time, run_at_interval, stop_timer, is_timer_running
   from XPPython3.utils import xlua

 You `must` include the ``easy_python`` module as this is used to provide the interface